Zimoslaw/RPG-Unity-Game/README.md

 # RPG-Unity-Game

-Game made with Unity 2018.3.1f1 without name.
+Role playing game made with Unity 2018.3.1f1 without name.
 Project is pretty much in very early stage.

 These are standard Unity project files (for desktop).